Register

 Top 2 Recommendations

-Unrated to 2000 – Silman’s Complete Endgame Course: This book is a clear choice for any player.
+Unrated to 2000 – Silman’s Complete Endgame Course (Link): This book is a clear choice for any player.
 IM Jeremy Silman masterfully conveys critical endgame concepts in simple ways anyone can understand.
 This book really is “Complete” – he covers everything from basic checkmates to master-level endgame brilliancies.
 He shows that endgame study is neither hard nor dull.
 I had an incredible time reading this book!

-1800 to 2200 – 101 Chess Endgame Tips: A very light read (only 111 pages) but packed with advanced technical strategy.
+1800 to 2200 – 101 Chess Endgame Tips (Link): A very light read (only 111 pages) but packed with advanced technical strategy.
 Each page is devoted to a different technique and shows an example from a master game.
 101 Chess Endgame Tips is the perfect complement to the one above as it fills in some advanced techniques Silman leaves out.

 Middlegame Strategy